VMV09/Data-Structures-and-Algorithms---Concepts-Problems/README.md

  ## Goals, Principles and Patterns:
  - As the goals of OOPs implies, an Object is an instance of a Class.
- - Each class typically specifies instances variables, also known as data members, that the object contains, as well as the methods, also known as member functions.<br>
+ - Each class typically specifies instances variables, also known as data members, that the object contains, as well as the methods, also known as member functions.
- **- Object Oriented Design Goals**
+ - **Object Oriented Design Goals**